Skip to main content

 Account avatars + readable account handles

-Upload a 2 MB PNG/JPEG/WebP avatar from /settings (stored on the existing EU-jurisdiction Cloudflare R2 sub-processor; private bucket; presigned read URLs).
+Upload a 2 MB PNG/JPEG/WebP avatar from /settings (stored in private object storage; presigned read URLs).
 Set a lowercase a-z + 0-9 + hyphen account "slug" as a stable handle for support tickets, billing references, and audit entries.
-URL routing using the slug is a future feature — for now it's a readable identifier.
+Per-vendor breakdown on /trust/sub-processors.

 Webhook test deliveries from the dashboard